-You receive requests from apps on your phone to send you push notifications–these are called app notifications.
-But what exactly is a web push notification?
-Web push notifications, also called desktop notifications, are similar to app notifications, but rather than being sent through the app to appear on your phone’s home screen, they come from a website and appear on your desktop or phone’s home screen too in the case of Android.
-Web push notifications are sent from a website through a browser and show up when they are sent–or if a user isn’t on their computer, they show up upon login.
+When apps send you notices on your phone it is called app notifications.
+So what exactly is a web push notification?
+Web push notifications, also called desktop notifications, are similar to app notifications, but rather than being sent through the app to appear on your phone’s home screen, they come from a website and appear on your desktop or phone’s home screen in the case of Android.
+Web push notifications are sent from in a subscribed browser and show up when they are sent–or if a user isn’t on their computer, they show up upon login.

 Perfect deliverability with messages that show up on the desktop, Web Push Notifications are ideal method for SaaS companies to alert their users